adamsilver/fdpb/09-a-file-upload-form.md

 ### The small print

-Even though there is rationale behind hiding the input, using a label and uploading the files `onchange`, that does not mean it's perfectly robust.
-In fact it even goes against WCAG as mentioned in chapter 6, ‘An inbox’.
+Granted, there is some rationale behind hiding the input, using a label as a proxy and uploading files `onchange`.
+But that doesn't mean it's robust.
+In fact, doing this goes against what the standards say which was discussed in chapter 6, ‘An inbox’.
 Here it is again:

 > Changing the setting of any user interface component does not automatically cause a change of context.

-Here the setting is the chosen file.
-But this is more than just academic.
-The `onchange` event is historically problematic, particularly when applied to a file input.
-In some browsers, if you upload the same file for a second time, the `onchange` event won't fire causing a broken experience[^].
+This is more than just academic endeavour.
+The `onchange` event is historically problematic, particularly when it's applied to a file input.
+For example, in some browsers, if you upload the same file for a second time, the `onchange` event won't fire[^].
+This creates a broken interface.

-The most robust workaround is to replace the entire file input after the onchange event fires, but this means we need to refocus the input causing it to be announced by screen readers again.
+The best solution requires the entire file input to be replaced after the `onchange` event fires.
+This means we need to set focus to the newly created file input.
+Unfortunately, this causes the screen reader to announce it's existence for a second time which is mildly frustrating.

-The other problem with `onchange` is that some older browsers, won't fire until blurring the field[^].
-Fortunately, our feature detection happens to rule out older browsers, but that's somewhat lucky.
+The other problem is that some older browsers, won't fire the `onchange` event until blurring the field[^].
+Fortunately, our feature detection happens to rule out those browsers which is fortunate for us in this case, but still worth baring in mind.

 Lastly, some older browsers won't trigger the file input by clicking the label.
-Fortunately, the detection happens to solve this issue again.
+Fortunately, the feature detection happens to rule out these browsers.

-For us here, it seems it's not a problem, but it goes to show that going against standards can often lead to very real problems.
+Anything like this needs a healthy amount of diverse testing to ensure what is enhanced for some, doesn't break for others.
+As you can see, going against the standards can lead to very real problems.

 ## Add another